prometheus/jmx_exporter/docs/README.md

 The JMX Exporter Java agent runs as part of your application and collects JMX MBean metrics.

-Getting started with the JMX Exporter Java agent...

 - [Java agent](java_agent/README.md)

 **Notes**